JaimeMagiera/oct/automated-testing.md

 ## The Functions of OCT

+### check_oc()

+This function checks for the availability of the *oc* command within the user's path.
+If the command is not found, the script asks the user if they wish to download it.
+If yes, the latest binary is downloaded from the OpenShfit public http server.

+### check_govc()

+This function checks for the availability of the *govc* command within the user's path.
+If the command is not found, the script asks the user if they wish to download it.
+If yes, the latest binary is downloaded from the govc public repository.

 ### pre-run

 This function makes a copy of the install-confit.yaml.template file, inserts a pull secret, runs "openshift-installer create manifests" command with that new config file.
 It then modifies the resulting manifests appropriately for an OKD cluster by, for example, disabling scheduling on the control plane nodes.
 The script then runs the "openshift-installer create ignition-configs" to general the igition files for the masters and workers.
 Finally, it copies the bootstrap-append.yaml file to the /var/www/html folder of the deployment controller machine to make it available to the bootstrap node via http.